cmmr/h5lite/README.md

 | **Compression**        | Simple on/off (`compress = TRUE`).           | Full control over filters, chunking, etc.       |

 **Use `rhdf5` or `hdf5r` if you need to:**
--   Work with complex or custom HDF5 data types (e.g., compound types for data frames, bitfields).
+-   Work with complex or custom HDF5 data types not supported by `h5lite` (e.g., bitfields, references).
 -   Have fine-grained control over file properties, chunking, or compression filters.
 -   Perform partial I/O (i.e., read or write a small slice of a very large on-disk dataset).